 So for example, one of our team, in say, the Nordic countries, has a relationship with some of the financial institutions there might use it as a reason to invite them down and then build an itinerary around that to meet some of FinTechs here in Ireland.

-Q: As part of your role in EI, you must come into contact with a lot of indigenous Irish FinTech startups.
+As part of your role in EI, you must come into contact with a lot of indigenous Irish FinTech startups.
 Are there any in particular that you are especially excited about in terms of their potential to grow internationally and become a real success story?

 I don’t really want to mention specific names as you invariably leave people out by accident.
 But we are in the really enviable position of having a really rich flavour across all the various levels.
-We have some fantastic international companies, world class companies on the FinTech scene that are operating in every country that you can name.
+We have some fantastic international companies, world-class companies on the FinTech scene that are operating in every country that you can name.

-Then we have a number that are developing, doing incredible business and have huge ambition… the likes of Fineos, Fenergo, TaxBack, Fexco….
+Then we have a number that is developing, doing incredible business and have huge ambition… the likes of Fineos, Fenergo, TaxBack, Fexco….
 These guys are really serious international players and are doing extremely well.

 Then there is a large number of startups which maybe are not household names yet, but at the risk of avoiding the question, what I’m most excited about is the variety of FinTech companies that we have.